Eudoxiatopoplana

 Eudoxiatopoplana is a genus of land planarians from New Zealand, currently comprising a single species, Eudoxiatopoplana bilaticlavia, that occurs in Stewart Island.
 It is the sole genus of the tribe Eudoxiaotopoplanini.

 Description

 The genus Eudoxiatopoplana includes land planarians with a small and robust body that is subcylindrical in cross section.
 The anterior end is blunt and slightly rolled upwards, showing some of the anterior ventral surface and forming a type of adhesive cup.
 The eyes form multiple rows around the anterior end and dorso-anteriorly and occur along the whole body.
 The parenchymal longitudinal musculature forms a massive ring zone around the intestine.
 The testes are dorsal and extend from behind the ovaries to the posterior end.
 The copulatory apparatus has an inverted penis, a resorptive bursa, and an adenodactyl.

+Eudoxiatopoplana bilaticlavia is dorsally a cream color with two broad, mediolateral stripes of a dark greyish-brown with a narrow stripe of cream separating the two.
+The stripes are darker along the median and lateral edge.
+The ventral surface is white.

 Etymology

 The name Eudoxiatopoplana comes is a combination of Greek εὐδοξία (eudoxia), honor + ἄτοπος (atopos), out of place + Latin plana, flat.
 It honors Professor Eudóxia Maria Froehlich for her contribution to the study of land planarians.
 The specific epithet bilaticlavia comes from Latin bi-, two + laticlavia, having a broad stripe, and alludes to the two broad dorsal stripes present on this species.